40. Baltic Cruise – 2015

 It was delightful to look down into the lower town from the St. Mary’s Cathedral tower.

-At the Tall Hermann Tower, near the Parliament house, each morning at sunrise the Estonian flag is raised and then lowered at sunset.
+Each morning at sunrise the Estonian flag is raised and then lowered at sunset.
 It first flew up on the tower in 1918.
-Then from the Nazi invasion in 1940 to 1989, Estonia was not independent.
+But from 1940 to 1989, Estonia was not independent.
 They fly their flag proudly now.
 It is Blue, Black and White: Blue for a bright future and the Nordic sky; Black for the dark past and the color of soil; and white for enlightenment.

 In the lower city we loved the Holy Spirit Church, which is a 13th or 14th century church, made of wood and has lovely altar pieces in painted wood.
 The pieces were in multiple sections that could be closed or opened partially on different holidays and days of the week.

-The lower city is quite small and walkable, with streets going every which way.
+The lower city is quite small, with streets going every which way.
 It was fun to wander around and look at the beautiful buildings.

 The town square is lovely and lively with its many restaurants.